-Portions of this blog post have been excerpted from our new guide Native Thistles: A Conservation Practitioner’s Guide
+Portions of this blog post have been excerpted from our conservation guide Native Thistles: A Conservation Practitioner’s Guide

 Native thistles are a largely misunderstood and wrongly maligned group of wildflowers.
 Often confused with their prickly, invasive relatives such as Canada thistle, in reality, native thistles are benign and valuable plants that fill a variety of significant niches along more esteemed wildflowers such as coneflowers, prairie clovers, and others.
 While so many of those native wildflowers have been embraced by restoration practitioners, gardeners, and native plant enthusiasts, native thistles haven’t garnered the same enthusiasm, and that’s too bad.
 With sublime blue-green foliage, interesting stem and leaf architecture, and pink blossoms, our native thistles are every bit as resplendent—and as valuable for wildlife—as countless other native plants.
 It is time to change our attitudes towards our native thistles and recognize their importance, and the first step to do this is by providing the information for conservation practitioners to plant, protect, and grow these important native plants.